-Utah's Investment in Sage-Grouse Habitats
+Utah's Investment in Sage-Grouse Habitat

-The state of Utah has a track record not only of investing in conifer removal, but also in recording the subsequent use of the treatment area by Sage-grouse.
-Since the year 2006, the Utah Watershed Restoration Initiative state of Utah has done projects on at least 560,000 acres of Sagegrouse habitat (Figure 6).
-A large percentage of these projects involve conifer removal.
-Utilizing the information gleaned from these efforts (best available science), experts in the state of Utah are able to better assess areas where conifer removal will provide the greatest conservation lift.
+The state of Utah has a track record of investing in conifer removal and successful subsequent use of the treatment area by Sage-grouse.
+Since the year 2006, the Utah Watershed Restoration Initiative has completed projects on at least 560,000 acres of Sage-grouse habitat (Figure 6).
+A large percentage of these projects involved pinyon and juniper tree removal.
+With the scientific data and information gleaned from these efforts, experts in the state of Utah can better assess areas where pinyon and juniper removal will provide the greatest conservation lift.